fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 Alternatively, you can generate an installer that includes Fleet Desktop in `fleetctl package` by appending the `--fleet-desktop` flag.

-## Enroll Chromebooks with the fleetd Chrome extension
+## Enroll Chromebooks with fleetd Chrome extension

 > The fleetd Chrome browser extension is supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).
 It is not intended for non-ChromeOS hosts with the Chrome browser installed.